-Stanislaus Regional Housing Authority a nonprofit, public corporation, committed to addressing the unmet housing needs of residents and communities in our county.
+Stanislaus Regional Housing Authority is a nonprofit, public corporation, committed to addressing the unmet housing needs of residents and communities in our county.
 Housing Authority will also be the lead developer during development phase and property manager upon completion.
-The city of Modesto will be providing CDBG funds for the development of the project.
+The city of Modesto will provide Community Development Block Grant funds for the development of the project.